PBorocz/manage/README.md

 * During development, as GTD items are addressed and committed (also tested, ruff'ed, etc..), I move their entries to the *Unreleased* section of the README file.

-* Through a master "release" recipe (or set of recipes), I include the `update_readme` recipe that relabels the *Unreleased* items to the specific release version with today's date (note: doing a `poetry_bump_version` before `update_readme` is important as otherwise, an old version identifier will be used!).
+* Through a master "release" recipe (or set of recipes), I include the `update_readme` recipe that relabels the *Unreleased* items to the specific release version with today's date (note: doing a `poetry_version` before `update_readme` is important as otherwise, an old version identifier will be used!).

 README files are usually one of two formats, .org or .md.
 In either case, we assume that *Unreleased* appears on a line by itself (irrespective of it's header depth).